sungjae-cho/linux/install_ubuntu_for_gpu_server.md

 Install type.
 * Select `Something else`, which means you can create or resize partitions yourself, or choose multiple partitions for Ubuntu.

 Select `free space`.
 Click the `+` button.
 And set the following.
+* Size: 1MB
+* Type for the new partition: Primary
+* Location for the new partition: Beggining of this space
+* Uses as: Reserved BIOS boot area

+Select `free space`.
+Click the `+` button.
+And set the following.
 * Size: 512MB